computationalcognitivescience/lovelace/content/_part_iii/sim_coherence.md

 do not have the appropriate training.
 While actual algorithm design is also far from trivial, the basic principles are easy to intuit.
 It comes more naturally to intuitively describe cognitive capacities as a step-by-step process, rather than the abstract problem (function) that is being solved.
-So why is this problematic?
-Why not skip the computational level completely?

 {% question %}